Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

   subjects of the certificate.

 * `key_password` - (Optional, string) The password used to encrypt the private key.

+* `custom_fields` - (Optional, map) Collection of Custom Field name-value pairs to assign to the certificate.

 * `expiration_window` - (Optional, integer) Number of hours before certificate expiry to request a new certificate.